-The suggested technique for the well log-based determination of rock thermal properties was tested on data from two wells (F and G) drilled through the Domanic formation.
-The lithological and petrophysical characteristics of the rocks in the case study are given in Table 13.
+The suggested technique was tested on data from two wells (F and G) drilled through the Domanic formation.
+The lithological and petrophysical characteristics of the rocks are given in Table 13.
 The Domanic Formation sedimented under relatively deep shelf conditions.
-More detailed information about the geological peculiarities of the Domanic Formations was given Liang et al. (2015).
+More detailed information about the geological peculiarities of the Domanic Formations was given by Liang et al. (2015).